LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 the first would be available using #1 and the second would be available using #2.

-See the chapter on :ref:`methods` for information on methods and method parameters.
+See the chapter on :ref:`methods<methods>` for information on methods and method parameters.

 Thread Variables